AlanRuijia/3D_Map_Generator/README.md

-This is the course project for CMPT 406 Computational Geometry.
+This project can generate a spherical voronoi diagram.